PavelHomov/feedback-project/README.md

-# YaMDb 130.193.43.35

 ### About:
-The YaMDb is a review-aggregation project for film, television, book, music.
+The feedback-project is a review-aggregation project for film, television, book, music.
 The YaMDb collect online reviews from users.
 The users upload their reviews to the movie(TV-show,book,music) page on the website.The YaMDb keeps track of all the reviews counted for each film.
 An average score on a 0 to 10 scale is also calculated.
 ### Developers:
 - [Iskander Ryskulov](https://github.com/IskanderRRR)
 - [Pavel Homov](https://github.com/PavelHomov)